 "I recommend that graduates decide which train they need to be close to," says Moye.
 "What's most convenient for work, grad school, whatever they decide to do.
 Figure out the easiest way to get to where you need to go—so for instance, don't move to the Upper East Side if you know you'll be working in Chelsea."

 Unless money is no object, pricing will also likely play a big role in where you end up moving, so start cruising listings in your price range and take note if the majority of them seem to be popping up in the same few neighborhoods over and over again.

 Putting in your application

-"It's best to have all that paperwork assembled and ready to go before you even start your search," says LaMagna, as apartments move quickly, and you'll want to submit an application immediately if you see a place you like.
+It's best to have all that paperwork assembled and ready to go before you even start your search as apartments move quickly, and you'll want to submit an application immediately if you see a place you like.
 Typically, landlords will also charge a non-refundable application fee of between $50 to $200 per person.

 The logistics of the move

-"If you're using movers to move you from another city, it's usually cheaper to hire someone from your origin city, rather than a New York-based company.
+If you're using movers to move you from another city, it's usually cheaper to hire someone from your origin city, rather than a New York-based company.
 Here are some tips on getting the best rate from a moving company.

-And one last word to the wise: Moving scams have been known to happen in NYC, so if anyone asks you to pay for the entirety of the move up-front, find a different company.
+And one last word to the wise: Moving scams have been known to happen in NYC, so if anyone asks you to pay for the entirety of the move up front, find a different company.

 Also this: Welcome to New York!